ChenXiao61/Img_augmentor/README.md

 python setup.py install
 ```

-Installing via `pip` and PyPI will be restored in a future version.
+Installation via `pip` and PyPI will be restored in a future version.

 ## Quick Start Guide and Usage
 The purpose of _Augmentor_ is to automate image augmentation (artificial data generation) in order to expand datasets as input for machine learning algorithms, especially neural networks and deep learning.